ajmerr13/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [ ] Explain what a token is used for. its like a digital key given to a certain user so they can access certain data
-- [ ] What steps can you take in your web apps to keep your data secure?
+- [ ] What steps can you take in your web apps to keep your data secure? proper authentication secure password system protect sensitive data
 - [ ] Describe how web servers work.
+	web servers are programs run on computers to give them the ability to connect to other computers using networking and then connected to the internet
-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers. create-post, read-get, update-put delete-delete
 ## Project Set Up

 Follow these steps to set up and work on your project: